 Lower barrier to entry

 Many investments – such as property, are expensive and it’s hard for people to get on the ladder.
-A share portfolio is less of financial commitment and allows for growing wealth with smaller amounts of money.
+A share portfolio is less of a financial commitment and allows for growing wealth with smaller amounts of money.

 Less management (potentially)